Abdolraouf-KIE/Abdolraouf-KIE.github.io/README.md

 # Project Portfolio

-This document showcases (almost) all projects that i have undertook.
+This document showcases majority of projects that i have undertook.
 For the projects that was completed with a company there will only be a brief summary, on the otherhand other projects can be accessed in github.
 List of all the projects with tags to describe the project and/or my role in it is given below.
 To get full project description click on the project title.

 | Project Title                                         | Descriptive Tags |
 | -----------                                           | ----------- |